 EPDM is natively dull grey or black in color.

-When I purchased the RV, I noticed that I could place my hand up near the ceiling and I could feel heat.
+When I purchased the RV, I noticed that I could place my hand up near the ceiling from inside the RV and I could feel heat.

 That should not be.
 On all modern RVs with rubber roofs,

 heat is absorbed and easily transmitted through ceiling insulation.

 My previous attempts to "white coat" the dull rubber have failed,

 resulting in dulled color of a degraded coating in a couple of years.

 On the other hand, shiny Aluminum reflects back light and a huge amount of heat.

 This did not happen when I coated the roof bright egg shell white.